What You Need to Know About the Ban on Incandescent Lightbulbs

 You're free to use whatever bulbs you can find -- the prohibition is on the manufacture and sale of bulbs that don't meet the new efficiency standards, not their use.

-That would effectively ban compact fluorescent lightbulbs, which generate just 50–70 lumens per watt.
+That would effectively ban compact fluorescent light bulbs, which generate just 50 to 70 lumens per watt.

 Vermont already banned the sale of CFLs in February, and California's prohibition takes effect next year.
 Lawmakers in Illinois, Maryland, Massachusetts and other states are considering either outright bans or increased restrictions on CFLs.